Bible Question:

 That is, we are so busy enjoying the moment that we do not think about eternal issues.

-Remember your Creator before the silver cord is loosed, or the golden bowl is broken, or the pitcher shattered at the fountain, or the wheel broken at the well.
-Then the dust will return to the earth as it was, and the spirit will return to God who gave it.
-Ecclesiastes 12:6-7 (NKJV)
+Remember Him before the silver cord is broken and the golden bowl is crushed, the pitcher by the well is shattered and the wheel at the cistern is crushed; then the dust will return to the earth as it was, and the spirit will return to God who gave it.
+Ecclesiastes 12:6-7 (NASB)

 Conclusion: